DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * [Heroku](https://heroku.com) for the initial deployment of the site
 * [Render](https://render.com/) for the final deployment of the site
 * [Jquery](https://jquery.com/) for scripting purposes
-* [ElephantSQL Postgres](https://www.elephantsql.com/) was used for the SQL Database
 * [Balsamiq:](https://balsamiq.com/) was used to create the wireframes
 * [DrawSQL](https://drawsql.app/) was used to draw the SQL tables
 * [Am I Responsive](http://ami.responsivedesign.is/) was used for creating the multi-device mock-up shown at the top of this README.md file